asitos/asitos/README.md

 i'm a curious learner who loves building things from scratch.
 currently learning full-stack web development through [the odin project](https://www.theodinproject.com/), and having a lot of fun along the way.

-i’m really into problem-solving, front-end design, and clean code — slowly figuring things out, one line at a time.
+i’m really into problem-solving, front-end design, and clean code, slowly figuring things out, one line at a time.

 ---